piwind/ztncui/README.md

 #### Member detail
 On the network **detail** page and on the **members** page, if you click on the member ID, you will end up on the member detail page.

-## Feedback
-Please give us your feedback... good, bad or ugly.
-Constructive criticism is welcomed.
-Please use the contact form at [key-networks.com](https://key-networks.com/) - Thanks :)

-## Bug and Vulnerability Reporting
-Problems with ztncui can be reported using the GitHub issue tracking system.
-Please use the contact form at [key-networks.com](https://key-networks.com/) to privately report potential vulnerabilities.
-Thank you.

-## License
-The ztncui code is open source code, licensed under the GNU GPLv3, and is free to use on those terms.
-If you are interested in commercial licensing, please contact us via the contact form at [key-networks.com](https://key-networks.com) .

-## Thanks
-- @lideming for a rework and improvement of the network details page, adding DNS support, peer status/address/latency and other improvements.
-- @Koromix for a fix for incompatibility with ZeroTier 1.12.